martin0995/WH-transfers/README.md

 > Note: This script is set up to transfer a native token from Solana to Avalanche using the Wormhole SDK.
 You can modify the source and destination chains within `src/transfer.ts`.

-6. Perform a USDC Token Transfer
+**6. Perform a USDC Token Transfer**

 To transfer USDC from one chain to another, run:

 ```bash
 npm run transfer:usdc